Multifidelity Computer Model Emulation with High-Dimensional Output: An Application to Storm Surge: Abstract

 \section{Abstract}

 Hurricane-driven storm surge is one of the most deadly and costly natural disasters, making precise quantification of the surge hazard of great importance.
-Inference of such systems is done through physics-based computer models of the process.
-Such surge simulators can be implemented with a wide range of fidelity levels, with computational burdens varying by several orders of magnitude due to the nature of the system.
-The danger posed by surge makes greater fidelity highly desirable, however such models and their high-volume output tend to come at great computational cost, which can make detailed study of coastal flood hazards prohibitive.
+Surge hazard quantification is often performed through physics-based computer models of storm surges.
+Such computer models can be implemented with a wide range of fidelity levels, with computational burdens varying by several orders of magnitude due to the nature of the system.
+The threat posed by surge makes greater fidelity highly desirable, however such models and their high-volume output tend to come at great computational cost, which can make detailed study of coastal flood hazards prohibitive.
 These needs make the development of an emulator combining high-dimensional output from multiple complex computer models with different fidelity levels important.
 We propose a parallel partial autoregressive cokriging model to predict highly-accurate storm surges in a computationally efficient way over a large spatial domain.
-This emulator has the capability of predicting storm surges as accurately as a high-fidelity computer model given any storm characteristics and allows accurate assessment of the hazards from storm surges over a large spatial domain.
+This emulator has the capability of predicting storm surges as accurately as a high-fidelity computer model given any storm characteristics over a large spatial domain.

 {\it Keywords:} Autoregressive cokriging; High-dimensional output; Multifidelity computer model; Storm surge; Uncertainty quantification